 Even with that uncertainty, the pattern is usually clear.
 The winner tends to be a young player with a real starting role rather than a late substitute or development prospect.

-Top Contenders for Best Young Player at World Cup 2026
+Top Names to Watch for Best Young Player at World Cup 2026

 Lamine Yamal